mulias/possum_parser_language/docs/language.md

 When a parser successfully matches against the input it returns a JSON value.
 In many cases the return value is implicit, for example we know that the parser `123 | 456` will either return the value `123`, `456`, or fail.
 In contrast, the return operator `p $ V` first matches `p`, and then on success returns an explicitly constructed value `V`.

 Constructed values can be any valid JSON data, including arrays, objects, `true`, `false`, and `null`.
 Values can also reference variables, call value functions, be interpolated into strings, numbers can be modified with arithmetic, and arrays and objects can be combined with `...` spread syntax.
-Finally, in a value context all of the infix operators have similar behaviors, but do not match against the input.

 | Constructed Value          | Description                            |
 | -------------------------- | -------------------------------------- |